Lower Bounds for Symmetric Circuits for the Determinant: Concluding Discussion

-In this subsection we introduce our generalization of Hella's bijection game.
-We stated previously that the generalization is in two directions.
-The first is that we allow the game to be played on arbitrary indexed functions, rather than just graphs or relational structures.
-The second is that we only allow the duplicator to play from a given set of bijections.
-We usually define this set by composing an initial bijection with a group of permutations.
-We recover the usual requirement in the bijection game by just taking this group to be the full symmetric group.
+Our notion of isomorphism is parameterized by a fixed bijection between the index sets $A$ and $B$ and its lift to the indexed sets $X$ and $Y$.
+To simplify notation, we often simply identify the sets $A$ and $B$, and the sets $X$ and $Y$, so that the base bijection can be taken to be the identity.
+This is akin to fixing the universe of any $n$ vertex graph to be the set $[n]$, so that isomorphisms can be identified with permutations of $[n]$.

-So, indexed functions are our notion of structured input and we first introduce a notion of partial isomorphism for such objects.
-This is necessary for stating the winning condition in the bijection game that follows.
-We first define the notion of a \emph{lift}.
+In order to define the bijection game, we need a notion of \emph{partial isomorphism} on the set of pebbled positions in an indexed function.
+In order to introduce this, we first define the notion of a \emph{lift}.